ioBroker/db/README.md

 This is not an Adapter for ioBroker, but part of js-controller to enable the storage of objects in REDIS.

 ## Changelog
+### 1.2.10 (2019-12-06)
+* (bluefox) Fixed: when connection was destroyed while trying to register lua scripts an exception could have happened

 ### 1.2.9 (2019-11-29)
 * (bluefox) Fixed: new objects were created with "admin" as owner and not with current user